What is an Agricultural Seeder?

 Spoon Wheel Seeder

 Separate individual seeds by a spoon wheel, then slide the seeds from the spoon onto the seeding tray, and finally drop them into the seed ditch through the rotation of the seeding tray.
 The spoon wheel seeder has the advantages of uniform sowing, simple structure, and easy maintenance.
-It is suitable for precise sowing of various crops and can also fluctuate up and down with terrain to maintain consistent sowing depth, making it suitable for use on uneven land.
+It is suitable for the precise sowing of various crops and can also fluctuate up and down with terrain to maintain consistent sowing depth, making it suitable for use on uneven land.

 Combined Seeder